rbc-wm-lab/ML-Full-Stack-Interview/README.md

 # ML-Full-Stack-Interview
 Welcome to the ML full stack developer interview.
 In this interview, there will be three tasks.

-- **Task 1**: Deploy and Run a Jupyter Notebook Server
+* **Task 1**: Deploy and Run a Jupyter Notebook Server
-- **Task 2**: Data Analysis
+* **Task 2**: Data Analysis
-- **Task 3**: Presenting Data
+* **Task 3**: Presenting Data
-  - Option 1: Python Data Visualisation
+  * Option 1: Python Data Visualisation
-  - Option 2: Webpage Deployment
+  * Option 2: Webpage Deployment

+### 💡
-> We believe that solving problems by searching online information is an important skill that you will be commonly used in your entire career life.
-Therefore, **you are free to google search** for any technical instructions, documentations and any other open resources during this interview.
+> We believe that solving problems by searching for information online is an important skill you will use throughout your life as a software developer.
+Therefore, **you are free to Google search** for any technical documentation or any other open resources you may require during this interview.

-We also prepared a [handbook](#handbook) which contains some commonly seen issues.
+We also prepared a [handbook](#handbook) in this document which discusses some commonly seen issues.

 ## Task 0: Preparation